cpanel/elevate/docs-website-src/content/_index.md

   * MySQL variants
   * Distro Perl/PECL binary re-installs
 6. Final reboot (assure all services are running on new binaries)

+## Risks

+As always, upgrades can lead to data loss or behavior changes that may leave you with a broken system.

+Failure states include but are not limited to:

+* Failure to upgrade the kernel due to custom drivers
+* Incomplete upgrade of software because this code base is not aware of it.

+We recommend you back up (and ideally snapshot) your system so it can be easily restored before continuing.

+This upgrade will potentially take 30-90 minutes to upgrade all of the software.
+During most of this time, the server will be degraded and non-functional.
+We attempt to disable most of the software so that external systems will re-try later rather than fail in an unexpected way.
+However there are small windows where the unexpected failures leading to some data loss may occur.

 ## Before updating